MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

 devices, tablets, laptops, or desktops.
 Extra line breaks might detract from the content appearance on mobile devices.

-**Follow Microsoft Brand Guidelines for heading fonts.** The heading font is often larger than the one used for body text.
-Sometimes it’s a heavier weight or a different color.
-Done well, these distinct font treatments help attract users to the heading.
-Your template probably includes at least four heading styles.
-You don't have to, and usually shouldn't, use them all.

-If you don't have a template, limit yourself to no more than two fonts in headings (for example, Segoe UI Semibold and Segoe UI).

 **Learn more**
 [Using type](/style-guide/text-formatting/using-type/)
-[Brand type guidelines](https://microsoft.sharepoint.com/teams/BrandCentral/Guidelines/Microsoft_type_guidelines.pdf "Type guidelines on Brand Central") (This document requires Microsoft network access.)

 ## Using run-in headings